robertkotcher/robertkotcher.github.io/infra/README.md

 It is possible to create pools of different sizes, but for economic reasons we'll probably generally be using DropletS1VCPU2GB

+## cluster-services / ingress

+This project installs a DO load balancer that forwards traffic to an nginx ingress controller.

+The project does not install any ingress resources, but is a prerequisite for doing so.

+## network

+Once we have the IP address of the LB, this project will create an A record (and CNAME for www)

+TODO: import IP address from helm chart in previous step.

 ## app